 - Write a coroutine that handles a single connection.
-It receives a websocket protocol instance and the URI path in argument. - Call recv() and send() to receive and send messages at any time. - You may ping () or pong () if you wish but it isn't needed in general. - Create a server with serve() which is similar to asyncio's create_server(). - On Python 3.5.1, you can also use it as an asynchronous context manager. - The server takes care of establishing connections, then lets the handler execute the application logic, and finally closes the connection after the handler exits normally or with an exception. - For advanced customization, you may subclass WebSocketServerProtocol and pass either this subclass or a factory function as the create_protocol argument.
+It receives a WebSocket protocol instance and the URI path in argument. - Call recv() and send() to receive and send messages at any time. - When recv() or send() raises ConnectionClosed, clean up and exit.
+If you started other asyncio.Task, terminate them before exiting. - If you aren't awaiting recv(), consider awaiting wait_closed() to detect quickly when the connection is closed. - You may ping () or pong () if you wish but it isn't needed in general. - Create a server with serve() which is similar to asyncio's create_server(). - On Python 3.5.1, you can also use it as an asynchronous context manager. - The server takes care of establishing connections, then lets the handler execute the application logic, and finally closes the connection after the handler exits normally or with an exception. - For advanced customization, you may subclass WebSocketServerProtocol and pass either this subclass or a factory function as the create_protocol argument.